takujiusui/takujiusui.github.io/approaches.md

 ### Field experiments
 Experiments conducted in the lab and greenhouse are most powerful when connected to eco-evolutionary processes and patterns observed in natural communities.

-In the field, we use a variety of approaches (e.g., common gardens, reciprocal transplants, and community-level manipulations of plants and microbes) to understand how the eco-evolutionary dynamics of colonization, extinction, and community assembly play out in freshwater ecosystems.
+In the field, we can use a variety of approaches (e.g., common gardens, reciprocal transplants, and community-level manipulations of plants and microbes) to understand how the eco-evolutionary dynamics of colonization, extinction, and community assembly play out in freshwater ecosystems.

 Duckweeds, being a cosmopolitan plant for the most part, offer an exciting system to explore the ecological and molecular mechanisms behind how weedy (and often introduced/invasive) plants are able to withstand and thrive in a diverse range of ecological conditions ranging from rural to urban freshwater habitats.